 This is not true!
 Some tax debts can be discharged through bankruptcy, but it depends on the type of tax debt as well as the age of the tax debt.
 The bankruptcy lawyers at The Sellers Law Firm can sit down with you and advise as to what your best option is to deal with back taxes, whether owed to the state or federal government.MYTH - It's Too Late To File Bankruptcy If My Wages Are Already Being Garnished!

 This is not true!
 Just because your wages are being garnished or your bank account has been garnished does not mean it is too late to get bankruptcy relief.
 In fact, now is the time to take immediate action!
-Filing a bankruptcy or debt consolidation will actually stop the garnishment and stop the creditors from pursuing future collection efforts.
+Filing a bankruptcy or debt consolidation will stop the garnishment and stop the creditors from pursuing future collection efforts.
 Filing will also allow your checking accounts to be reinstated.
 If you are dealing with garnishment, call our bankruptcy lawyers today to get help and get back on track.

-Remember, our experienced Montgomery, Selma, and Central Alabama bankruptcy lawyers are ready to help you!
-Our phone lines are answered 24 hours a day, and allconsultations are always free.
+Remember, our experienced Montgomery bankruptcy lawyers and our Selma bankruptcy lawyers are ready to help you!
+Our phone lines are answered 24 hours a day, and all consultations are always free.
 We can usually meet with you within 24 hours of contacting us!
-Call or text The Sellers Law Firm today at 334-LAWYERS (529-9377) and at an appointment to come meet our team.
+Call or text The Sellers Law Firm today at 334-LAWYERS (529-9377) and set an appointment to come meet our team.
 For many years, we heard the question, “Why don’t you have an office near me?”
 We answered the “near me” question by creating offices in Montgomery, Selma, Greenville, and Troy.
 If you don’t wish to call, you may email us at firstname.lastname@example.org use the Contact Form on our website to reach us.
 You may also reach by emailing email@example.com.
 Remember that doing nothing, changes nothing so act today!